onewithhammer/ESP8266-MyWidget-Demo/README.md

       - Response: ''cmd:set:toggle:N''
         - where N is "0" or "1" representing "OFF" or "ON" of light

-    - Speed - Sets the flash speed of onboard LED
+    - Speed - Sets the timer speed of interrupt handler
-      - Request: ''cmd:set:speed''
+      - Request: ''cmd:set:speed:X:N''
-      - Response: ''cmd:set:speed:N''
+      - Response: ''cmd:set:speed:X:N''
+        - where X is the "1" to "3" representing the number of the interrupt handler
-        - where N is "1" to "4" representing flash speed of onboard LED
+        - where N is "1" to "4" representing speed of the interrupt timer

     - Config - Sets current configuration parameters.
 Saved to /cfg.txt file.
       - Request: ''cmd:set:config:config:channels:ports:user1:user2''